reinaldo-pinto/aws-eb/ebextensions_config.md

-Configuration to redirect http to https and remove www of uri.
+Configuration to redirect http to https and remove www of URL.

 Test success in AWS using Elastic Beanstalk with Tomcat.